adobe/target-java-sdk/README.md

 assuming you have [created the client] as a spring bean and you have [utility methods] available.

 Target request is fired before `simulateIO` and by the time it is executed target result should also be ready.
-Even if its not, you'll have significant savings in most cases.
+Even if it's not, you'll have significant savings in most cases.

 Full Sample: Full Sample: Checkout `/mboxTargetOnlyAsync` endpoint in [TargetRestController](samples/src/main/java/com/adobe/target/sample/controller/TargetRestController.java)